Digital Bundle PLY Magazine – All Issues

 Year 7 starts off with the most medium sheep of all — Bond and Corriedale.
 If you spin medium length wool, this issue with it’s gorgeous projects, is just for you!
 Followed up by the Suspended Spindle issue which teaches you all about spindle dynamics.
 The fall issue is all about Cloth and how to spin to create fabric and the last issue of the year is Prep and how to prepare your fiber.

-Year 8 begins with fur.
+Year 8 begins with fur and is followed by supported spindle.